polyrhythm-project/new-polyrhythm-project-website/corpus/examples.md

 		<div class="col-md-4">
 			<div class="card-body">
 				<h5 class="category mb-2 card-title">Length of Examples by Composer</h5>
 				<p class="card-text">Description goes here.
 Boxes give 2nd and 3rd quartiles of example durations (in seconds).
-Red number above each plot gives the mean example duration for each composer. </p>
+Red number above each plot gives the mean example duration for each composer.
+Number in parentheses after composer name is the number of examples for that composer.</p>
 			</div>
 		</div>
 	</div>